viant/endly/README.md

 **Workflow Lifecycle**

 1) New context with a new state map is created after inheriting values from a caller.
 (Caller will not see any state changes from downstream workflow)
-2) **data** key is published to the state map with defined workflow.data.
+2) **data** key is published to the context state with defined workflow.data.
 Workflow data field would stores complex nested data structure lika a setup data.
 2) **params** key is published to state map with the caller parameters
 3) Workflow initialization stage executes, applying variables defined in Workflow.Pre (input: workflow state, output: workflow state)
 4) Tasks Execution